ubaldot/defrecs/README.md

 # Motivation

 Concurrency program is tough.
 Bugs are just behind the corner and in many cases it is hard to detect them.
 This issue is even more emphasized for those who are not strict software developers, like for example control systems engineers.
 However, one may try to prevent the occurrence of bugs by adhering to some coding rules and/or by following some standards.

-Here, we aim at defining a software architecture that can help in preventing bugs when concurrency programming is employed.
+Here, we aim at defining a software architecture and some guidelines that can help in preventing bugs when concurrency programming is employed.
 Furthermore, the proposed architecture allows different people working on different components without the risk of interfering one each other.